evertonstz/pynps/README.md

   -dt, --themes         to download PSV/PSP themes.
   -du, --updates        to download PSV/PSP game updates.
   -dde, --demos         to download PSV demos.
-  -cso {1,2,3,4,5,6,7,8,9}, --compress_cso {1,2,3,4,5,6,7,8,9}
+  -eb, --eboot          use this argument to unpack PSP games as EBOOT.PBP -cso {1,2,3,4,5,6,7,8,9}, --compress_cso {1,2,3,4,5,6,7,8,9}
-                        use this argument to compress PSP games as .cso files.
+                        use this argument to unpack PSP games as a compressed .cso file.
 You can use any number beetween 1 and 9 for compression factors, were 1 is less compressed and 9 is more compressed.
   -u, --update          update database.
+  --version             show program's version number and exit

 ```
 ******
 # Make a donation